radrah/face-blurrer/README.md

 This web project allows you to blur your face.
 It includes a slider to increase and decrease the scale of the  blur and the size of the blur.
 The core application is useful for custom-built applications/websites that might want to add the functionality to blur the users face.

-If you maximze the scale and size of the blur, you'll look like a minecraft character lol(see below).
+If you maximze the scale and size of the blur, you'll look like a minecraft character 😂(see below).

 ---

-### Normal Size
+### Normal Size 😂
 ![Normal Size Blur](NormalSize.png)